sphinx-contrib/confluencebuilder/doc/configuration.rst

     Postfixes can include placeholders.
 These placeholders are filled using the format method so formatting types can be used.

-    Currently supported placeholders
+    Supported placeholders

-    * {hash} - Create a reproduceable hash given the title and location based from the project root.
-Using this placeholder provides an option for allowing pages with the same title to be pushed to the same confluence space without needing to manually add an index to the title
+    * ``{hash}`` - Create a reproduceable hash given the title and location based from the project root.
+Using this placeholder provides an option for allowing pages with the same title to be pushed to the same Confluence space without needing to manually add an index to the title

-    Note, pages with the same title must have different parent pages.

     By default, no postfix is used.
 See also: